Mikuláš Medek: Cycles Action, Food, Naked in Thorns, Games, transition to abstraction (1952–1959)

 Medek shared a basic existential feeling with the poets of his generation Karel Hynek and Vratislav Effenberger, authors of the contemporary black novel To Live (1952), and like some of his classmates from the Academy of Arts and Crafts, he experienced a deep creative crisis in the early 1950s.
 In the first half of the 1950s, he suffered from a sense of impending disaster, depression, which he tried to suppress with alcohol and the psychopharmacum Psychoton (amphetamine).
 He suffered from insomnia and had difficulty concentrating.
 In his diaries he writes: the objective reality of these years is so programmatically mind-numbing that it makes any concentration and orientation in the world of poetry (painting) and the complexities of subjectivity impossible.
 If this is their program of how to act on the ideological superstructure, nothing can be said except that their work is succeeding (27 January 1954).
 In a January 1953 survey, he answered the question of how black humour arises by quoting the ubiquitous communist slogans of the time and summarized: all this is a manifestation of the spontaneous debility of the world, which precipitates in our consciousness into the sour sediment of black humour.
-Black humour is a reaction to deadly stupidity and to the peaceful moronic optimism.
+Black humour is a reaction to deadly stupidity and the peaceful moronic optimism.
 Medek seeks a background in his family and studio environment, and concretises the internal model with a preparatory drawing.
 He moved from the imaginative paintings Swallower of Chains (1950) and Feast IV (1951), in which the outline of a human body from Medek's dream appears in which Emila walks through a wall, to a direct painting of a figure based on the model.
 The portraits of Zbyněk Sekal and Jaroslav Puchmertl (1952-1953) also date from the same period.